 What is a DBQ

-A form which describes your symptoms.
+A form that describes your symptoms.
 The VA has created the DBQ to streamline and gain more control over the process for Veterans.
 The DBQ form consists of boxes to quickly check for an accurate evaluation.

 A doctor fills this out to show the level of impairment you are currently facing